 8. Hungry and you just ate?
 Try a glass of water.
 Most of the time when you think you are hungry, you are just thirsty.
 Try a glass before and after meals too.

 10. If you are outside for long periods of time you can eat salty foods like pretzels along with drinking your water.
 Most people think that this just makes dehydration worse, and it will if you eat the salty food and don’t drink water with it.
-But together the salt helps your body retain the water as your kidney have to filter it before expelling the urine.
+But together the salt helps your body retain the water as your kidneys have to filter it before expelling the urine.
 If you find you are over-hydrated and your pee is completely clear you may have low salt content which can mimic dehydration symptoms but you can tell it apart by your urine color.
 Dark yellow=dehydration.
-Clear=hyper hydration or hypoaltremia (salt deficiency)
+Clear=hyper hydration or hyponatremia (salt deficiency)

 11. Throw some chia seeds in your water or gatorade bottle.
 The seeds expand and absorb water, helping your body retain fluid in hot conditions.
 They are also a great source of fiber, protein, and omega 3’s.